-The Cryptographic Module Validation Program (CMVP) has issued FIPS 140-2 Certificate #2425 for the wolfCrypt Module developed by wolfSSL Inc. The CMVP was established by the National Institute of Standards and Technology (NIST) to validate FIPS 140-2 cryptographic modules and oversee the independent laboratories performing the cryptographic module testing.
+The Cryptographic Module Validation Program (CMVP) has issued FIPS 140-2 Certificate #2425 (most up-to-date certificate: #3389) for the wolfCrypt Module developed by wolfSSL Inc. The CMVP was established by the National Institute of Standards and Technology (NIST) to validate FIPS 140-2 cryptographic modules and oversee the independent laboratories performing the cryptographic module testing.

 FIPS 140-2 requires the use of validated cryptography in the security systems implemented by federal agencies to protect sensitive information.